 As you see it now, the complex, made up of a 4,803-seater main auditorium and the 1,649-seater dome, dates from a $21m renovation in the mid-1990s.

-The venue books all kinds of acts, from major recording artists (Maren Morris and Avril Lavigne in 2019), to touring musicals, tribute acts, wrestling shows, ballet companies and shows with children’s favourite TV characters.
+The venue books all kinds of acts, including a lot of major recording artists (Demi Lovato when I was in town).
+Also lined up are touring musicals, tribute acts, wrestling shows, ballet companies, and shows with children’s favorite TV characters.

 15. Lake Whitney

-Starting just east of Hamden’s commercial district on Dixwell Avenue there’s a lake on the Mill River, lined with lush forest and running south to the town line with New Haven.
+Starting just east of Hamden’s commercial district on Dixwell Avenue there’s a lake on the Mill River.
+This is lined with lush forest and runs south to the town line with New Haven.

 Lake Whitney used to be a water source for New Haven and is now a reserve source for the South Central Connecticut Regional Water Authority.

-For visitors the banks are remarkably quiet considering they’re right in the middle of town, and there’s a striking man-made waterfall pouring back into the Mill River.
+I found the shores are remarkably quiet considering they’re right in the middle of town.
+There’s a striking man-made waterfall pouring back into the Mill River.

 In 1778 Eli Whitney used this stretch of Mill River to power his gun factory where the Eli Whitney Museum stands today.

-At the very southern end is New Haven’s East Rock Park, furnished with a sublime view of the city and Long Island Sound from the foot of the Soldiers and Sailors Monument.
+At the very southern end is New Haven’s East Rock Park.
+This has a sublime view of the city and Long Island Sound from the foot of the Soldiers and Sailors Monument.